villanuevajoshua27/DevOps-cheat-sheet/Ubuntu - Certbot Apache2.md

 ```

 ### Set Up Automatic Renewal
-Certbot installs a cron job or a systemd timer that runs twice a day to automatically renew any certificate that is within 90 days of expiration.
+Certbot installs a cron job or a systemd timer that runs twice a day to renew any certificate within 90 days of expiration automatically.
 You can check the cron job or systemd timer to ensure it is set up correctly.

 - To check the cron job, you can view the cron configuration file
 ```